Finance Best Practices

 - Each bank may vary on documentation required in setting up accounts.
 Please contact Tyler Gagai if you have any questions regarding documentation requested by your financial institution.

-For alumni groups that collect registration payments or conduct raffles involving cash at events, the UIAA strongly recommends that two or more club leaders count and record monies collected during the event.
+For alumni groups that collect registration payments involving cash at events, the UIAA strongly recommends that two or more club leaders count and record monies collected during the event.
 This should be done prior to leaving venue and then documentation should be provided at club board meetings confirming accurate deposit.

 The UIAA recommends that your events go cashless when possible.
 We recommend that your club considers a Venmo, PayPal, or Sqaure account to help facilitate cashless transactions.
 A cashless option is also more favorable to younger alumni.